 You will be advised by the Exams Office by email if your arrangements are approved.

 Arrangements depend on individual need, but may include one or a combination of the following:

 Other arrangements can be requested based on individual need.

-If your condition worsens or your needs change after your Student Support Plan has been put in place you must make a new appointment with Disability if you require any additional arrangements to be put in place.
+If your condition worsens or your needs change after your Student Support Plan has been put in place you must make a new appointment with Disability Services if you require any additional arrangements to be put in place.
 It is your responsibility to contact Disability, even if you have advised anyone else (eg your departmental administrator or supervisor) of your changing needs.
 Your Student Support Plan will then be updated if these changes are approved.
 No new arrangements can be added without going through Disability.

 If your condition improves and you no longer require any or all of your arrangements please speak to your department in the first instance.
 They can recommend to us that your arrangements be reduced or removed altogether.
 We would however recommend that you also consult with your Disability Adviser to ensure that you are still receiving any support that you do need.
 Please note that continuing to utilise an arrangement that is no longer required could be regarded as an attempt to gain an unfair advantage and may be subject to Academic Misconduct procedures.

 If you have a permanent condition your arrangements will be put in place for the entirety of your course - you will not need to make further requests for the arrangements to be applied in subsequent exam periods.

 Please note that if you transfer to a new course (eg you change from studying for a BA in English to a BA in History) or finish your course and start a new one (eg you did an undergraduate degree and then returned to do a Masters), your arrangements will not automatically be carried over onto your new course.
 You must reapply via Disability Services so they can ensure the arrangements are appropriate in light of the new course.